kamalkhadka/capstone2/README.md

-# Portfolio Tracker
+# Stock Tracker
-It is an web application that will allow you to create a list of stocks and track them to view their value, gain, loss.
+It is an web application that will allow you to create a list of stocks and track them.

 ## Tech Stack
 - Front End: React, Bootstrap